Sydney Domestic Airport

 There’s a whole lot of choice when it comes to making your way to or from Sydney Airport.

 Sydney Airport parking: You can park at Sydney Domestic Terminals (T2 and T3) in the multi-storey car parks (P1 and P2), which are just a 5-minute walk to the terminals.
 A third option is the multi-storey P3 car park which is roughly an 8-minute walk to the terminals.
-There are a variety of booking options such as Express Pick-Up, Guaranteed Space and Valet Parking which can be arranged directly online.
-An additional option is the Blue Emu car park, which is offers open-air or shaded parking and is a 15-minute bus ride from Domestic Terminals T2 and T3.
-There’s a free shuttle bus from this car park to the airport approximately every 15 minutes.
+There are a variety of other parking options such including FastPark Valet and T2 Premium Valet if you'd prefer to level up your parking experience, which can be arranged directly online.
+An additional option is the Blue Emu car park, which is offers open-air parking and is a 15-minute bus ride from Domestic Terminals T2 and T3.
+There’s a free shuttle bus from this car park to the airport approximately every 15 to 20 minutes, depending on the time of day.

 Taxi: The only place that taxi drivers are allowed to pick up passengers at Sydney Airport is at one of the designated taxi ranks.
 Each terminal has its own sheltered taxi rank, with kerbside supervisors on hand to assist with a seamless transition from the taxi waiting area into a taxi.
 The supervisors can also help you with special requests such as ordering a taxi with a baby capsule or wheelchair access.
 Customers who require accessible taxis are advised to pre-book where possible.

 Rideshare and Uber: If you prefer rideshare to taxis, you can get Uber and other rideshare pick up services at all terminals within Sydney Airport.
-Simply send the request after you’ve exited the terminal, and follow the green signs to the Priority Pick-up zone where you can wait for your driver.
+Simply send the request after you’ve exited the terminal, and follow the signs to the Priority Pick-up zone for T2 or directly outside on the Arrivals Level of T3 where you can wait for your driver.

 Door-to-door transfer: If being dropped off at the gate is more your thing, a number of bus and limousine transfer services operate out of Sydney Airport and provide transport between the airport and most Sydney suburbs and regional areas.
-Talk to your Flight Centre Travel Expert for more information.
+For more help on organising airport transfers, talk to your Travel Expert.

 Rental car: You’ll find all the well-known car rental companies located at the arrivals level at T2 and T3 Domestic Terminals.
 To hire a car, simply ask your Flight Centre Travel Expert to arrange it for you.